GSA/challenges-and-prizes/_historical-challenges/the-blue-economy-challenge.md

   value have grown at an annual rate of almost 9% for decades, and although this rate is around 6-6.5% today, farmed seafood has overtaken production from capture fisheries.
-  Fish farming enables seafood consumption (and access to protein) to continue to increase even as marine fisheries production has flat-lined.
-While the current aquaculture industry is a vital producer for the global fish market, supplying 58 percent of the fish we eat, much aquaculture (particularly predatory fish and prawn) remains unsustainable, degrading both land and marine habitat, risking the introduction
+  Fish farming enables seafood consumption (and access to protein) to continue to increase even as marine fisheries production has flat-lined.</p>    <p>While the current aquaculture industry is a vital producer for the global fish market, supplying 58 percent of the fish we eat, much aquaculture (particularly predatory fish and prawn) remains unsustainable, degrading both land and marine habitat, risking the introduction